It's no secret - Houston boasts one of the most robust and dynamic economies in the world.

-The award-winning GHP Research staff is the premier expert on Houston's economy and the go-to resource for our Members and the media along with our public and private allies.
+The award-winning Partnership Research team is the premier expert on Houston’s economy and the go-to resource for our members and the media along with our public and private allies.

 Please take advantage of our four main documents below; Economy At A Glance, Key Economic Indicators, Houston Briefs and Annual Forecast.

 Houston is ready-made for business success.
 World-class infrastructure, welcoming business networks, and a can-do spirit among Houstonians, combined with a broad range of business resources, supports companies wishing to expand or relocate in the area.

 Houston is known as the "Energy Capital of the World".
 More than 3,700 energy-related establishments are located within the Houston Metropolitan Statistical Area, including more than 500 exploration and production firms, more than 150 pipeline transportation establishments and hundreds of manufacturers and wholesalers of energy-sector products.
 Houston is home to 40 of the nation's 134 publicly traded oil and gas exploration and production firms, including 10 of the top 25; nine more among the top 25 have subsidiaries, major divisions or other significant operations in the Houston area.

 The Houston region is an undisputed global leader in international business, with ties reaching all over the globe.
 The 9-county region's geographic location makes it an easily-accessed portal to the global marketplace.